Madame Lazare was one of five titles to receive a special mention and a €5,000 award.

-Literature Ireland is pleased to announce its nomination of the Irish-language novel Madame Lazare by Tadhg Mac Dhonnagáin, published by the Barzaz imprint at Futa Fata, for the European Union Prize for Literature 2022.
+Literature Ireland was honoured to nominate Madame Lazare, the Irish-language novel by Tadhg Mac Dhonnagáin (published by the Barzaz imprint at Futa Fata) for the European Union Prize for Literature 2022.
 This is the first time that an Irish-language title has been nominated.

 The prize, administered by the Federation of European Publishers in Brussels, celebrates the wealth and diversity of emerging fiction across Europe and promotes the circulation of literature within Europe.
 It is open to the 41 countries in the Creative Europe programme and, each year, one third of these member countries competes by nominating a work of literature.
 The 2022 nominating body for Ireland was Literature Ireland, the national organisation which promotes Irish literature abroad.
 The other countries represented in this round include Ukraine, Spain, Slovakia, Romania, Norway, North Macedonia, Lithuania, Italy, Greece, Georgia, Belgium, Bosnia Herzegovina, and Austria.